 Toothache Medicine: What Are Your Options?

-Depending on your symptoms, over-the-counter (OTC) medicine and temperature treatments are some ways you can help ease toothache pain while you're awaiting professional care.
+Depending on your symptoms, over-the-counter toothache medicine can help ease your pain while you're awaiting professional care.

 When you spread this topical anesthetic over your teeth and gums, it can numb and decrease toothache pain.
 Important note: according to the American Dental Association, benzocaine should not be used for any children under 2.